 Welcome to my personal website

-In my previous project (labEx HaStec) I studied the role of predestination and the figure of the martyr in the Syrian revolution and migration.
-During my previous fellowships I explored the genealogy of non-violence in Syria, focusing on the Darayya local council and Abdelakram al Saqqa’s halaqa; I also examined the disputed concept of hospitality and Syrians’ guest status in Turkey (American Ethnologist 2023).
+I am a social anthropologist researching revolutionary politics and subjects, religious imagination and migratory aspirations with a special focus on Syria and Turkey.
+In my current project (labEx HaStec) I study the role of predestination and the figure of the martyr in the Syrian revolution and migration.
+During my previous fellowships I explored the genealogy of non-violence in Syria focusing on the Darayya local council and Abdelakram al Saqqa’s halaqa; and I examined the disputed concept of hospitality and Syrians’ guest status in Turkey (forth.).

 My previous research on perspectivism and shamanism and the intermingling between things religious and political was based on fieldwork in Gornaya Shorya (Siberia).
 This was the topic of my MSc thesis in social and cultural anthropology (UCL, 2013).
-For my research masters in philosophy within the Erasmus Mundus ‘Europhilosophie’ programme in Brazil and Europe (2010-2012) I explored the relation between contemporary philosophy and anthropology as opening the possibility for decolonial practices and theories.
+In my research masters in philosophy within the Erasmus Mundus ‘Europhilosophie’ programme in Brazil and Europe (2010-2012) I explored the relation between contemporary philosophy and anthropology as opening the possibility for decolonial and feminist practices and theories.

 Research Interests